 Deceptive Coloration

-Deceptive coloration is when an organism's color fools either its predators or prey.
+Deceptive coloration is when an organism's color fools either its predators or its prey.
 There are two types of deceptive coloration: camouflage and mimicry.

 Camouflage

-Polar BearCamouflage helps an organism blend in with its surroundings.
+TigerCamouflage helps an organism blend in with its surroundings.
 Camouflage can be colors or patterns or both.
 When organisms are camouflaged, they are harder to find.
-This means predators have to spend longer finding them.
+This means predators have to spend a longer time finding them.
 That's a waste of energy!
+When a predator is camouflaged, it makes it easier to sneak up on or surprise its prey.

 Blending In: Stripes or Solids?

-TigerThere are lots of different examples of camouflage.
+Polar BearThere are lots of different examples of camouflage.
 Some colors and patterns help animals blend into areas with light and shadow.
 The tiger's stripes help it blend into tall grass.
 Its golden brown strips blend in with the grass and the dark brown and black stripes merge with darker shadows.
 When a tiger is hiding in the grass, it is very difficult to spot!

-leopardOther big cats like leopards, jaguars and cheetahs have spots that help them blend into their environment.
+LeopardOther big cats like leopards, jaguars and cheetahs have spots that help them blend into their environment.
 Their spots work the same way the tiger's stripes do.
 The dark spots blend in with the shadows and the lighter fur blends in with lighter areas of their surroundings like the sunlight shining on the plants around them.

 Disruptive Coloration - Break It Up